Adulting is hard. It’s not nearly enough to get a job, manage your bills, and remain debt-free.

 Licensed moneylenders, on the other hand, are restricted by the amount they can lend, the fees they can charge, and the acceptable interest rate.

 And how to know if your moneylender is licensed or not?
 You can find a full list of licensed moneylenders on the Ministry of Law’s website.
-As of January 2019, there are 156 licensed moneylenders in Singapore.
+As of April 2022, there are 154 licensed moneylenders in Singapore, none of them suspended.
 This list changes, so before you take a loan, check the website again to make sure that your moneylender’s license is still valid.

 Before you proceed with unsecured loans, try out credit counselling and consulting financial planners.